anelguel/Gradebook/src/Gradebook/notes/Module7.md

     * The first part is the initialization expression.
 You can declare or initialize a variable, or declare AND initialize a variable that I'm going to be using throughout the rest of the loop.
     * The second part is the condition to check before the runtime enters the loop.
     * The third part is the operation I want to perform after each iteration of the loop.

+### Jumping with break and continue
+Jumping statements allow me to jump over code to reach some other line of code that's in a method.
+In general, be careful with them because it can be hard to follow the logic within a jumping statment.

+* `break`, `continue` are the main jumping statements.
+The last uncommon one is `goto` (rarely used)